leeiozh/2021_Ezhova_infapy/README.md

 Hello!
-This is my python labs specially for you)
+There you can find my python labs.
+I hope you will be able to understand the numbering and names)

+All the best, LeeIozh.